spectrocloud/librarium/docs/docs-content/getting-started/azure/update-k8s-cluster.md

 ## Prerequisites

-To complete this tutorial, follow the steps described in the [Set up Palette with Azure](./setup.md) guide to authenticate Palette for use with your AWS cloud account.
+To complete this tutorial, follow the steps described in the [Set up Palette with Azure](./setup.md) guide to authenticate Palette for use with your Azure cloud account.

+Additionally, you should install Kubectl locally.
+Use the Kubernetes [Install Tools](https://kubernetes.io/docs/tasks/tools/) page for further guidance.

 Follow the instructions of the [Deploy a Cluster](./deploy-k8s-cluster.md) tutorial to deploy a cluster with the [_hello-universe_](https://github.com/spectrocloud/hello-universe) application.
 Your cluster should be successfully